KorfLab/datacore/README.md

 ## Related Works ##

-Most of the scripts rely on the KorfLab grimoire library.
++ Most of the scripts rely on the KorfLab grimoire library
++ Previous efforts in lyman2020 repo

-Full data sets comprising entire genomes are located _elsewhere_ (but where?)
++ Full data sets comprising entire genomes are located _elsewhere_ ...